vasanthsathya/omnia/docs/source/Telemetry/index.rst

 Prerequisites
 ---------------

-* Redfish should be enabled in iDRAC.
+* Redfish must be enabled in iDRAC.

-* Datacenter license should also be present for the nodes
+* Datacenter license must be installed on the nodes

-* BMC IP/iDRAC IP should be reachable from OIM.
+* The BMC IP address or iDRAC IP address must be reachable from OIM.

 * Ensure that the ``discovery_provision.yml`` playbook has been executed successfully.
 Post execution, an inventory file called ``bmc_group_data.csv`` file is created under the ``/opt/omnia/telemetry/`` directory.
 This file acts as the default inventory for the ``telemetry.yml`` playbook.